horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ```

-- 5. Check and Assign entitlements of **SAP Work Zone Standard** to your subaccount
+- 5. Check and Assign entitlements of **SAP Work Zone Standard** to your BTP subaccount

   check your subaccount entitlements from event mesh with the following commands